rjuju/pg_dropbuffers/README.md

 pg_dropbuffers
 ==============

-Small extension to drop buffers from shared_buffers without having to restart your cluster.
+Small PostgreSQL extension to drop buffers from shared_buffers without having to restart your cluster.

 Obviously, this is just for testing purpose, you **should not** use this extension on a production server, unless you want to ruin the performance, and